yunwezhang/Robust-variable-selection-with-Cox-model/README.md

 We provide the dependent packages 'ncvreg2' as a .zip file and the source files: 'pawph.R', 'pawph_mcp.R' and 'pawph_scad.R'.

 ## This repo
 Other files in this repository corresponds to our manuscript xxx.
 We include high-resolution figures under the 'figures' folder.
 We recommend to run the "figure1.R", "figure2.R", etc files under the figures folder to reproduce our results.
 The "real_data" folder contains the real data analysis results correspond to our supplementary material.
 The "saved_rds" folder contains codes to obtain results and saved results.
-It will take several weeks to get all results.
+It will take several weeks to get all results and we suggest starting with the 'run_comparison.Rmd' file.
 Notice that not all saved results have been uploaded to reproduce all figures due to space limitation.
 Feel free to email the corresponding author for data and other saved results.

 A quick start is as follows: